Weston Middle School Parent-Teacher Organization Bylaws

 Section 5: Members of the PTO Board shall be elected by the General membership at the May General membership meeting.

 Section 6: At the May General membership meeting, the Chairperson of the Nominating Committee shall open the slate up to nominations from the floor.
 If there are no nominations from the floor, a motion shall be entertained to accept the slate as presented by the Nominating Committee.
-If there are nominations from the floor, which overlap with positions for one person, as listed in these bylaws (e.g. President, Vice President and Treasurer) and already filled on the slate, voting for such positions shall be by secret ballot.
+If there are nominations from the floor, which overlap with positions for one person, as listed in these bylaws (e.g., President, Vice President, and Treasurer) and already filled on the slate, voting for such positions shall be by secret ballot.
 The Nominating chairperson shall count the secret ballots, with oversight by the current Secretary.

 Section 7: Only members of the Weston Middle School PTO, Inc. shall be eligible to serve in any elective or appointed positions within the PTO.

-Article XII-Election of Board Members
+Article XII - Election of Board Members

-Section 1: Board members shall be elected by vote of the membership of the Organization.
+Section 1: Board members shall be elected by a vote of the membership of the Organization.
 Elections shall take place at the May annual membership meeting.
 Election of Board members shall be by secret ballot and by a majority of the members present and voting at which a quorum is present.
-However, if there is only one nominee for any office, election for that office may be by voice vote.
+However, if there is only one nominee for any office, the election for that office may be by voice vote.
 In cases where it is proposed that a given position be filled by two or more persons as co-chairpersons, they shall be considered as one nominee for voting purposes.
 No person may hold more than one Executive Board position.
 Executive Board members shall hold the same office no longer than two (2) consecutive years with the exception of the Past President.

-Section 2: A vacancy in the Office of President shall be filled by the Vice President.
+Section 2: A vacancy in the Office of the President shall be filled by the Vice President.
 Vacancies among other Board members occurring during the year shall be appointed by the President with the approval of the PTO Executive Board.

-Article XIII-Conflict of Interest Policy
+Article XIII - Conflict of Interest Policy

 Section 1: The board shall adopt a Conflict of Interest Policy (Policy) to ensure compliance with the standards set by the Internal Revenue Service for maintaining the tax-exempt status of the PTO and for other appropriate corporate purposes.